sine-fdn/benchmarking_ui/cmdtool/README.md

 }
 ```

-(i.e. take the inputs, which are in kilo miles and mulitply them by 1000 plus finally summing them up)
+(i.e. take the inputs, which are in kilo kilometers and mulitply them by 1000 plus finally summing them up)

 To import this function, execute